chenglou/ocaml-bench/README.md

 Again, the absolute time is meaningless; it's the difference between the times that's important.

-- access time, small record vs obj (cached): record access is **much** faster than object access, by an order of magnitude.
-But consider that these two are both extremely fast.
+- access time, small record vs obj (cached): record access is 30x faster than object access.
+But consider that these two are both very fast.

 - access time with mutable + heap allocated value, record vs obj (cached): the hope was that object field caching (if that still exists) would help here, but no. Also, accessing a field that's mutable + holds heap value should be much slower than normal access, but I didn't find a way to fairly test both.
 If we compare `accessRec` and `mutHeapValueAccessRec`, the code and the result aren't too different.
 It's 3x difference but the latter has a `List.hd` call.

-- access time, obj cached vs uncached (open, small): insignificant
+- access time, obj cached vs uncached (open, small): insignificant, with uncached being... slightly faster?

-- access time, open vs closed obj: closed always slightly faster, but insignificant.
+- access time, open vs closed obj: insignificant.

 - creation time, small record vs obj: object always slightly slower.
 Not very significant.